+Whether you realize it or not, public speaking is perhaps the most important part of this job!
+From giving keynote addresses to groups; emceeing events; TV, radio and podcast interviews; your year is non-stop speaking!
 Find every opportunity to get in front of a group of people to speak.
-Your local committee might even be able to arrange something for you.
-Schools, Rotary Clubs, and other similar civic organizations are great places to speak about your Social Impact Initiative.
-By practicing speaking, you’ll start to develop and refine talking points for interview and onstage question.
+Your local committee might be able to help you.
+Schools, Rotary & Lions Clubs, and other similar civic organizations are great places to speak about your Social Impact Initiative.
+By practicing speaking, you’ll start to develop and refine talking points for interview, onstage question, and social impact pitch.

-No one needs to see a photo of you on a stage where you are the size of the ant and you see more of the floor and ceiling.
+No one needs to see a photo of you on a stage where you are the size of the ant and you see more of the floor and ceiling; or half the photo is just a room.
 Edit your photos so people can see YOU.
 Watch what is behind you in the photo and look for good lighting.
 If you post a photo, it should look good and you should look good in it!

-Talent is now the highest scored competition, but don’t let that scare you!
+Talent is my favorite part of the competition.
 If you want to gain points in this area I suggest you find places to perform and improve your talent.
 For me, I found a great group of jazz musicians that I did gigs with which really helped me refine my talent abilities for state.
 I took every opportunity I could to get on a stage and sing to help me improve!

 Part of your involvement with Miss America includes volunteering and fundraising for Children’s Miracle Network Hospitals.
-Now, this does not mean simply asking your family and friends for donations.
+This does not mean simply asking family and friends for donations.
 You can work with your local committee to develop a creative fundraising event.
-I have always fundraised by selling my handmade earrings and other crafts at different church events or craft sales.
-Other ideas would be selling candy bars at your school during sporting events; have pancake breakfast at your church; a walk; a bake sale; sometimes you can partner with a restaurant to donate proceeds to CMN if you set a date with them and get people to their restaurant.
+I have always fundraised by selling my handmade earrings and other crafts at different church events or craft events all year.
+Other ideas are selling candy bars at your school during sporting events; have pancake breakfast at your church; organize a walk; a bake sale; you can partner with a local restaurant to donate proceeds to CMN if you set a date with them and get people to their restaurant.
 The ideas are endless if you take time to be creative.